kyleem20/fs-journal/notes/04-bootstrap.md

 card spill- .card-spill{ transform: translateY(15px)}

-media queery (make the card not spill on mobile)(min is greater than max is less than)-
+media query (make the card not spill on mobile)(min is greater than max is less than)-
 @media only screen and (min-width:768px){
 .card-spill{
 transform: translateY(15px)